361b3rn3/template-edition/README.md

 Long description

 * What is it ?
-    - Script to be run once in a while.
+    - Interactive script :
-    - Fonction to be added in your code
+    - Cmdlet script :
-    - User Interface to be user friendly
+    - User Interface for script :

 * Who is it for ?
     - IT Support